Jaguar AJ-V6 engine

 The Jaguar AJ-V6 engine is a piston engine based on the Ford Duratec V6 engine.
-The Duratec V6 was originally a Porsche design, purchased by the Ford Motor Company with a proprietary Cosworth cylinder head design to suit Ford's design brief.
+The Duratec V6 was originally designed by Porsche, under contract to Ford, using a proprietary Cosworth cylinder head design to meet Ford's design brief.
 One notable addition is the use of variable valve timing, a feature also shared with Mazda's version of the engine.
 It is available in 2099 cc, 2495 cc and 2967 cc displacements.

 The AJ-V6 engine has an aluminium engine block.
 Its aluminium DOHC cylinder heads were designed by Jaguar Cars.
 Using sequential fuel injection, it has 4 valves per cylinder with VVT; fracture-split forged powder metal connecting rods; one-piece cast camshaft; and direct-acting mechanical bucket (DAMB) tappets — features that differentiate the AJ-V6 from the Ford and Mazda versions.

 AJ20

 The AJ20 version has an 81.6 × 66.8 mm bore and stroke, and displaces 2099 cc.
 Although it displaces nearly 2.1-litres, it is marketed as a "2.0".
 It produces 157 hp and 148 lbft.
 The compression ratio is 10.75:1.

 This engine is used in the following vehicles: